MOPAC-DS/mopac-ds.github.io/_team/daniel-hammocks.md

 Completing a PhD in Applied Data Science on using NLP to identify new emerging methods of criminal perpetration.

+My research, in collaboration with Greater Manchester Police, focuses on developing automated methods to identify new emerging methods of perpetration from free-text crime reports.
+I have also worked on various data science projects in the policing sector, using techniques such as computer vision, natural language processing, spatio-temporal analysis, and predictive modelling.

 Languages: Python, R, Julia, MATLAB, SQL, (JavaScript/PHP)